vsillan/game-server-programming-course/assignments/assignment_6.md

 - Who succesfully deleted / banned and when (something like `An request from ip address {insertIpHere} to delete player ended at 9:30:36 12.10 2018`)

 Since the filter is using `IRepository`you need to implement this in both `MongoDbRepository` and `InMemoryRepository`.

+**Hints**
+- Read from here how to use dependency injection with filters: https://www.devtrends.co.uk/blog/dependency-injection-in-action-filters-in-asp.net-core